 3. Steadily Pull Upwards

-Once you grab the tick by its mouth, pull steadily in upwards motion in the opposite direction of the skin.
+Once you grab the tick by its mouth, pull steadily in an upward motion in the opposite direction of the skin.
 Do not twist or wrench the tweezers, because this could break the ticks’ body apart.

-In which case using the tweezers to remove the rest of the parts from the skin is your only option left.
+In this case, using the tweezers to remove the rest of the parts from the skin is your only option.

 4. Thoroughly Clean Your Hands and the Bite Spot